 Carry a bandana for sweat management

 This sorta goes back to the meditation thing, but if you’re the type to have random cortisol drops and break out into nervous sweats, having a bandana on hand might as well be a parachute.
-Because otherwise it can be a bit self perpetuating.
+Because otherwise a flop-sweat can become self perpetuating.
 You start sweating and aren’t sure why, and then you get self-conscious about the sweat, and so you sweat some more.
-Taking out a bandana and mopping up your forehead and back of your neck can feel like a “loss” to those of us who have this happen to them, but holy moly can it put the brakes on a cycle that can be otherwise tough to get out of.
+Taking out a bandana and mopping up your forehead and the back of your neck can feel like a “loss” to those of us who have this happen to them, but holy moly can it put the brakes on a cycle that can be otherwise tough to get out of.
 That… and bandanas are just handy.

 Go easy on the Coffee/Caffeine

-If you’re downing an entire hot pot of coffee in the morning (or, rolling through one throughout the day) consider cutting back, switching to iced… and supplementing with decaf.
+If you’re downing an entire hot pot of coffee in the morning (or rolling through one throughout the day) consider cutting back, switching to iced, and supplementing with decaf.
 Caffeine is a stimulant which fires your nervous system up and thus forces your body to cool down through sweat.
-Add that on top of the fact that, y’know, it’s hot, and you’re pumping your body full of sweat-juice.
+And if the weather happens to be warm, you’re pumping your body full of sweat-juice.

 Cut back on the booze

 “Wait, if caffeine is a stimulant and makes you sweat, then why does alcohol (which is a depressant) do the same?”
-Because your body freaks the f*ck out when you drink.
+Because your body freaks the hell out when you drink.
 In an attempt to maintain homeostasis (the delicate balance of chemicals in your body), your body goes into overdrive fighting off the sleepy, slow-down, numbing effects of booze.
-Anyone who has woken up at 3am like their bed was a furnace after a night of drinking and then can’t get back to sleep can vouch for this.
-Mix in an alcohol-free weakend every now and again.
+Anyone who has woken up WIDE awake at 3am feeling like their bed was a furnace after a night of drinking can vouch for this.
+Mix in an alcohol-free weekend every now and again.
 Shown above is actually a mocktail.
-A little Brew Dr. “clear mind” Kombucha, some Ritual Whiskey Alternative (don’t get your hopes up whiskey-snobs), and a splash of Stirrings Orange Bitters.
+A little Brew Dr. “Clear Mind” Kombucha, some Ritual Whiskey Alternative (don’t get your hopes up whiskey-snobs), and a splash of Stirrings Orange Bitters.
 Slap some mint, pour over ice, and you’re on your way.

 Wear a tech polo under your suit/sportcoat instead of a dress shirt

 A polo under a suit or sportcoat will never look as sharp as a dress shirt.
-But it sure as heck feels great when the temperatures rise.
-When it’s hot, like real hot, a personal uniform of a sharp, breathable, wicking, not-too-techy looking polo (try the Rhone Delta Pique or UNIQLO’s airism with the button down collar), some favorite tech pants (lululemon Warpstreme), and a lightweight wool blazer is nothing short of ideal.
+But it sure as heck feels great.
+A personal uniform of a sharp, breathable, wicking, not-too-techy looking polo (try the Rhone Delta Pique or UNIQLO’s airism with the button down collar), some favorite tech pants (lululemon Warpstreme), and a lightweight wool blazer is nothing short of ideal.
 It feels great.
 And it looks pretty good too.
 Tenet proved this.

 Wear clothes that don’t fit so darn tight.

-Marilyn doesn’t get her “ankles” cooled if she’s wearing a Herve Leger bandage dress (are those still around?)
+Marilyn doesn’t get her “ankles” cooled if she’s wearing a Herve Leger bandage dress.
+(Are those still around?)
 The age of slimmer is better is over.
 Skinny jeans are dead.
 Some would argue they never shoulda been “alive” to begin with.
-But clothes with a little more space are “in” right now, and that’s certainly welcome during a long hot summer.
+But clothes with a little more space are “in” right now, and that’s certainly welcome when it starts heating up either indoors, or out.